Gilgit-Baltistan Council

 The Gilgit-Baltistan Council has been established as per Article 33 of Gilgit-Baltistan (Empowerment & Self Governance) Order, 2009.
 Its Chairman is the Prime Minister of Pakistan and the Governor of Gilgit-Baltistan is the Vice-Chairman over the six members-elected.
 It can legislate on 53 subjects as provided in Schedule III of the Order.

+2010 election

+The first Gilgit-Baltistan Council was elected on 18 March 2010, and members were sworn in on 3 April 2010.
+Its members were as follows: